-(69) a.
-In unserer Firma ist es nicht der Fall, da β Angestellte ohne Erklärung entlassen werden.

-'In our firm, it is not the case that employees get fired without explanation.'

-b. ???
-In unserer Firma ist es nicht wahr, daβ Angestellte ohne Erklärung entlassen werden.

-'In our firm, it is not true that employees get fired without explanation.'

-(70) a.
-In Hans' Familie ist es nicht der Fall, daβ Kinder ihre Eltern respektieren.

-'In John's family, it is not the case that children respect their parents.'

-b. ???
-In Hans' Familie ist es nicht wahr, daβ Kinder ihre Eltern respektieren.
+- (69) a.
+In unserer Firma ist es nicht der Fall, dass Angestellte ohne Erklärung entlassen werden. - 'In our firm, it is not the case that employees get fired without explanation.' - b. ???
+In unserer Firma ist es nicht wahr, dass Angestellte ohne Erklärung entlassen werden. - 'In our firm, it is not true that employees get fired without explanation.' - (70) a.
+In Hans' Familie ist es nicht der Fall, dass Kinder ihre Eltern respektieren.
+'In John's family, it is not the case that children respect their parents.' - b. ???
+In Hans' Familie ist es nicht wahr, dass Kinder ihre Eltern respektieren.
 'In John's family, it is not true that children respect their parents.'

-Whereas (69a) and (70a) are perfectly natural as statements of facts, (69b) and (70b) are hardly acceptable or at least convey a particular metasemantic notion of location-relative between being true and being the case, presumably there is also no distinction between 'It is not the case that p' and 'It is not true that p' (Stoljar, online).
+Whereas (69a) and (70a) are perfectly natural as statements of facts, (69b) and (70b) are hardly acceptable or at least convey a particular metasemantic notion of location-relative truth.